searchisko/search.jboss.org-ui/src/test/readme.md

 Both HTML page and the shell script needs to be maintained manually, but that is not a big deal.

 Execution of individual test is as simple as opening the HTML page in web browser.
-Just not that this executes the original javascript code (no compilation and no minification).
+Just note that this executes the original javascript code (no compilation and no minification).

 ## jsTestDriver

 Tests implemented using Google [JsTestDriver](http://code.google.com/p/js-test-driver/).

-When `mvm clean test` is run, then all these tests are executed in web browser.
-Some IDE support jsTestDriver as well, for example intelliJ IDEA do so it is easy to run these tests (just note that some configuration of maven pom.xml was required).
+When `mvm clean test` (or `mvn clean jstd:test`) is run, then all these tests are executed in web browser.
+Some IDE support jsTestDriver as well, for example IntelliJ IDEA do (just note that some configuration of maven pom.xml was required to support both manual execution of these tests as well as execution driven by IDE).

 These tests are driven by configuration file called [`jsTestDriver.conf`](https://github.com/jbossorg/search-web-ui/blob/master/jsTestDriver.conf) and dependency list in this configuration file can be generated/updated using [`printClosureDependencies.sh`](https://github.com/jbossorg/search-web-ui/blob/master/printClosureDependencies.sh) script.